Trading Bitcoin Using Pivots

 Price Breakout: In a price breakout a bullish signal is when prices break upwards through the central pivot point or one of the resistance levels (commonly Resistance Level 1).
 A sell signal is when price breaks-out down-ward through the central pivot point or one of the support levels (often Support Zone 1).

-A sell trading signal occurs when price moves towards a resistance area, often Resistance 2 or Resistance 3, and the price of Bitcoin Crypto Currency touches the resistance level or only moves a little through it & then reverses and starts moving in the other direction.
+A sell trading signal occurs when price moves towards a resistance area, often Resistance 2 or Resistance 3, and the price of Bitcoin Currency touches the resistance level or only moves a little through it & then reverses and starts moving in the other direction.

-Study More Tutorials and Courses:
+Examine More Tutorials and Courses:

 - How to Open a Demo MetaTrader 4 BTCUSD Trade Account in MetaTrader 4 Platform Software